Your search results

 • Registration: Property must be registered with the Land Registry within 3 months of purchase

-For current legal information, consult the Official Portal of the Kingdom of Morocco or the Moroccan Customs and Indirect Taxes Administration for tax regulations.
+For legal information, consult the Official Portal of the Kingdom of Morocco or the Moroccan Customs and Indirect Taxes Administration for tax regulations.

 The Buying Process: Step-by-Step Guide